Congenital insensitivity to pain with anhidrosis

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 anhidrosis).
 The signs and symptoms of CIPA usually appear at birth or during infancy.
-People with CIPA may also heal slowly from skin and bone injuries, which can lead to chronic bone infections (osteomyelitis) or a condition called Charcot joints, where the bones and tissue surrounding joints are destroyed.
-Absent sweating can cause recurrent, extremely high fevers (hyperpyrexia) and seizures brought on by high temperature (febrile seizures).
-CIPA is caused by mutations in the NTRK1 gene and is inherited in an autosomal recessive pattern.Congenital insensitivity to pain with anhidrosis (CIPA) is an inherited condition characterized by the inability to feel pain and temperature and decreased or absent sweating (
+The inability to feel pain and temperature often leads to repeated, severe injuries and unintentional self-injury is common.
+People with CIPA may also heal slowly from skin and bone injuries, which can lead to chronic bone infections (osteomyelitis) or a condition called Charcot joints.
+Absent sweating can cause recurrent, high fevers (hyperpyrexia) and seizures brought on by high temperature (febrile seizures).
+Other features may include behavioral or emotional problems and intellectual disability.
+CIPA is caused by mutations in the NTRK1 gene and is inherited in an autosomal recessive manner.
+Management is supportive and is aimed at controlling body temperature, preventing self-injury, and treating orthopedic problems.Congenital insensitivity to pain with anhidrosis (CIPA) also known as hereditary sensory and autonomic neuropathy type IV, is an inherited condition characterized by the inability to feel pain and temperature, and decreased or absent sweating (

 - Genetics Home Reference (GHR) contains information on Congenital insensitivity to pain with anhidrosis.
 This website is maintained by the National Library of Medicine.